tkuhlman/gopwsafe/README.md

 The gui is implemented with the library [google/gxui](https://github.com/google/gxui) The very basic cli is implemented using the [prompt](https://github.com/Bowery/prompt) library.

-The project has been largely tested and developed on OS X and Linux (Ubuntu).
+The project has been largely tested and developed on Linux (Ubuntu).

 # GTK GUI
 Features: